antouanbg/Bulgarian_Linguistic/README.md

-# Cookbook sources for Bulgarian Datasets and Models needed for Linguistic needs
+# Linguistic Bulgarian Datasets and Models
 You may find here all opensource and publically available Bulgarian datasets and models used for ASR, TTS, NLP and Machine Translations.
 Thanks to all colleagues in the linguistic and ML community.
 If you are having a publically available dataset and would like to share with us please let me know.
 __________________________